RajaniPayPal/rest-api-sample-app-dotnet/README.md

 Pre-requisites
 --------------

-   * Visual Studio 2012 (MVC 3 targetting .NET Framework 4.5) [Note: Please check if MVC 3 templates are installed in Visual Studio 2012 if not download from MSDN]
+   * Visual Studio 2012 (MVC 3 ASPX targeting .NET Framework 4.5) [Note: Please check if MVC 3 templates are installed in Visual Studio 2012 if not download from MSDN]
 		Or
    * Visual Studio 2012 (.NET Framework 4.5) or higher
 		Or